-As technology continues to improve, going paperless is becoming more and more common—and in some cases like healthcare, it’s now standard.
-From saving money in both the long and short-term, to increasing productivity and security right from the get-go, there are numerous reasons to scan your records.
+As technology continues to improve, going paperless is becoming more and more common.
+In some industries, like healthcare, it’s becoming a standard.
+Scanning your records can help save money in the short-term and the long-term.
+Additionally, it helps to increase productivity levels and security right from the beginning.
+Overall, there are numerous reasons to scan records.

-In this video learn more about the top 10 reasons to scan documents and go paperless, with benefits ranging from streamlining collaboration and distribution to simplifying compliance with industry laws and regulations.
+In this video or transcript below, learn about the top 10 reasons to scan documents and go paperless.
+The benefits range from streamlining collaboration and distribution to simplifying compliance with industry laws and regulations.

 Why Scan Records

-As technology improves, scanning and going paperless is becoming more common, and in some cases, it’s now standard.
-Scanning records opens up multiple ways to benefit, including greater efficiency and productivity, more secure storage, and most importantly cost savings.
+As technology improves, scanning is becoming a more common practice.
+This is because it offers a set of unique benefits that are unmatched by other document handling methods.
+Scanning records opens up multiple ways to benefit, including greater efficiency and productivity, secure storage, and cost savings.